fohofmann/manuals/Singularity x86_64.md

 If you want to store the keyphrase in the keychain of your mac, use  `  UseKeychain yes`.

 8. You can now connect from your host to your VM using `ssh vm_ubuntu`.
 9. Optional: Deactivate ssh-authentification by password on your vm.
 Short version: In `etc/ssh/sshd_config` replace `#PasswordAuthentication yes` by `PasswordAuthentication no`.
 If there are any `/etc/ssh/sshd_config.d/*.conf`, make sure to replace (if existing) `PasswordAuthentication yes` by `PasswordAuthentication no`.
-Restart ssh / your vm. `More information are [here](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring).
+Restart ssh / your vm.
+If you try to ssh to the VM without using your key-file, you should not even be asked for your password.
+More information are [here](https://help.ubuntu.com/community/SSH/OpenSSH/Configuring).

 ## Storage
 Singularity is storage intensive, especially during the building-process due to temporary files.
 During installation of ubuntu, not all the (virtual) storage is allocated.
 Therefore, **if LVM was selected during installation**, extend it: